obsolete-outdated/base16/README.md

 # baase16

-Simple base16(hex) encoder.
+Simple base16 (hex) encoder.

-Used to encode bytes to semi-readable String format, e.g. to encode bytes of UUID, ObjectID etc.
+Used to encode bytes to semi-readable String format, e.g. to encode bytes of UUID, ObjectID, etc.

-Why a whole own library?
-Just to never rewrite what's already written.

 ## Getting Started